-Conspiracy theories about politics and the US are as big of a cultural staple in the Middle East as hummus and pita.
+Conspiracy theories about politics and the US are as much a cultural staple in the Middle East as hummus and pita.

-In Egypt, the news broadcasters served as Mubarak’s puppets until 2011 when independent news sources popped up after the uprising.
+In Egypt, the news broadcasters served as Mubarak’s puppets until 2011, when independent news sources popped up after the uprising.
 State-run news still exists in Egypt, and censorship is far from gone.
-Journalists face imprisonment on charges for anything from defamation to terrorism if the network they’re associated with “disturbs the peace”—basically talks smack about the government.
+Journalists face imprisonment on charges for anything from defamation to terrorism if the network they’re associated with “disturbs the peace”—basically, if it talks smack about the government.
 It’s not just journalists; a puppet was accused back in January for “sending coded messages of terrorism” in a Vodafone commercial.

-A quick plot refresher: In this episode, Bart, Milhouse, Nelson, and Ralph form a boy band the Party Posse, make a hit song called “Drop Da Bomb,” and in the music video, they drop a bomb on what appears to be an unknown Arab country but the Syrian opposition flag is prominently displayed on the jeep.
+A quick plot refresher: In this episode, Bart, Milhouse, Nelson, and Ralph form a boy band named the Party Posse, make a hit song called “Drop da Bomb,” and in the music video, they drop a bomb on what appears to be an unknown Arab country, but the Syrian opposition flag is prominently displayed on the jeep.
 Since the flag didn’t exist and the Syrian opposition wasn’t a thing in 2001, the conspiracy theorists took to Facebook and claimed that the US has been behind the Arab Spring the whole time.
-The revolutionaries are either foreign-backed, no-good scum trying to destabilize the region OR they had responded to subliminal messages sent through American pop culture that would only be in syndication in the Arab world years later therefore the collapse of the region couldn’t be traced back to the US government.
+Either the revolutionaries are foreign-backed, no-good scum trying to destabilize the region, OR they had responded to subliminal messages sent through American pop culture that would only be in syndication in the Arab world years later, so that the collapse of the region couldn’t be traced back to the US government.
 Pretty fucking clever.

 VICE: I just want you to know that this is a safe space, and you can be honest with me.
 Did you know that the Free Syrian Army would exist 13 years ago when you wrote the episode?